 Our review is designed to help you maximize your score on the Cardiology Exam.
-StatPearls questions and articles are linked directly to American Board of Internal Medicine® - Cardiology and Osteopathic Board of Internal Medicine® - Cardiology content outlines.
+StatPearls questions and articles are based on our experts review of the American Board of Internal Medicine® - Cardiology and Osteopathic Board of Internal Medicine® - Cardiology topics.
 Each review course is designed to empower you to assess your knowledge and understanding of medical principles and concepts found on the Cardiology Exam.

-We have 2,462 Multiple-choice 1st, 2nd, and 3rd order questions with four detailed teaching points linked to 919 PubMed indexed review articles related to the Cardiology Examination.
+We have 2,425 Multiple-choice 1st, 2nd, and 3rd order questions with four detailed teaching points linked to 792 PubMed indexed review articles related to the Cardiology Examination.
 You can customize practice questions to anatomical and clinical Board Certified Cardiologist subject areas.
-In addition, you will have access to a 250 question pre- and post-test Cardiology Exam to help you target learning and identify areas that need further study.
+In addition, you will have access to a pre- and post-test Cardiology Exam to help you target learning and identify areas that need further study.
 Analytics and reports allow you to compare your scores to other students.

 Achieve top scores